Ted Leonard (Canadian musician): Musical styles and legacy

 Leonard has been a guitarist in the Canadian blues and roots scene for more than 40 years, is a self-taught musician developing his own style and form of the blues music sound.
 He spent 18 years with the Fathead blues band and today continues a career as a freelance musician.
-He has contributed to the work of, and remains performing live with, other noted bands such as; The Hogtown Allstars, The Maple Blues Band, Erin McCallum, Robin Banks Band, David Vest, and many more.
+He has contributed to the work of, and remains performing live with, other noted bands such as; The Hogtown Allstars, The Maple Blues Band, Erin McCallum, David Vest, and many more.